The world's biggest guide to timing the cricket ball

 Trying to hit the ball too hard reduces efficiency and technique.
 I don't think it has anything to do with brute strength.
 Also, weaker players can still have fast swings by recruiting a lot more fast muscle fibres, something which doesn't need large looking muscles.

 All muscles are made up of bundles of tiny fibres.
 Some act quickly and some slowly.
 The higher ratio of fast fibres you have the faster you can move that muscle.
 The faster the muscles move the faster the bat moves and the better you time the ball.
+Good batsmen strive for a higher ratio of fast muscle fibres rather than simply having larger muscles overall.

 fitcompcircle.gif

-It is this combination of efficient, mobile movements performed at speed that must give the greatest crossover to batting.
 To have fast hands you must train fast, to be able to train fast you must have a good base of strength and mobility.
 For me, everything links back to the basics.

+I figure this combination of opinion, experience and science is enough for now.
+Add fitness, deliberate practice and concentration to any player and their batting timing will improve.
 I do feel there is more to come in this field though.
 The role of hand-eye coordination is important for example, but how do you improve it and can you measure it?
+I would also like to know what exactly 'natural talent' is and if enough work, especially at an early age, can compensate for it.

 What are your thoughts on timing?